xylar/shtns/README.md

 - can be used from **Fortran, c/c++, and Python** programs.
 - a highly efficient Gauss algorithm working with Gauss nodes (based on Gauss-Legendre quadrature).
-- support for SSE2, SSE3 and **AVX** vectorization, as well as Xeon Phi and Blue Gene/Q.
+- support for SSE2, SSE3, **AVX, AVX2** vectorization, as well as Xeon Phi and Blue Gene/Q.
 - **parallel transforms with OpenMP** (for Gauss grid only).
 - an algorithm using DCT for regular nodes (generalized Fejer quadrature).